Year One

 Year One Cohorts

-This year, we will be providing three Year One cohorts in the greater Nashville area.
+This year, we will be providing two Year One cohorts in the greater Nashville area, each led by either John Grant or Deborah Jackson.
 Both will be overseen by Dr. Kris Miller, the Director of the Institute for Christian Spirituality.
-Additionally, there will be three Year One cohort facilitators.
-Choose which set of dates would work best for you.
+Choose the set of dates that works best for you.

 John Grant